handball-referee/referee.app/src/data/en/Guidelines.md

 - *Only players who are on the court at the time of the game interruption may be named the ‘guilty player’.*
 - *In case the ‘guilty player’ receives the third suspension, he shall be disqualified according to Rule 16:6d*

-## New Guideline (Rule 4:7 - 4:9)

-The IHF, Continental Confederations and National Federations have the right to allow technical equipment in the substitution area.
-The equipment has to be used in a fair manner, and it does not include equipment for communication with a suspended official or player.

-## Player entering with wrong colour or number (Rules 4:7 and 4:8)

-An infringement regarding Rules 4:7 and 4:8 will not lead to a change of ball possession.
-It will only lead to the interruption of the game to order the player to correct the mistake and restart with a throw for the team which were in possession of the ball.

 ## Forbidden objects, helmets, face and knee protections (Rule 4:9)
 All types and sizes of face masks and helmets are forbidden.
 Not only full masks but also masks to cover parts of the face are forbidden.